© by Patrick A. Trottier

 Patrick Trottier, sometime in the 1970s

-Such is much different than ‘seeing’ pattern display information’ (see gif below) which illustrates where patterns are headed to, as well as what pattern influencers and determinates begin to form new norms and continuous emerging ‘forms’ of information.
+Such is much different than ‘seeing’ pattern display information’ (see gif below) which illustrates where patterns are headed to, as well as what pattern influencers and determinates begin to form new and continuous emerging ‘forms’ of information.

 Pattern display information can also illustrate how ‘on track’, or how much ‘off base’ we are moving toward desired relevant results and, what to do about such.
 Do we stay the course, or influence the relative ‘influencing patterns’ that are shaping our situations and environments.

 A Pattern Display Interface, by Rachel Binx (with permission)

 “As my first project at Stamen, this display was created to be part of a presentation for Airbnb’s CEO.